On optimising cost and value in compute systems for radio astronomy: Case studies

-Many of the people who designed, programmed for, and used, TITAN were or became leaders of their fields, bringing rewards (both financial and reputational) to their institutions in the subsequent decades; thus TITAN provided a TVO that far outweighed cost of purchasing the system.
-There is a significant "long tail" to TITAN's value, exemplified by Dame Jocelyn Bell Burnell's receipt of the Royal Society Royal Medal in 2015, and the Special Breakthrough Prize in Physics (2018), both of which specifically cite her work on pulsars, done using TITAN and the Interplanetary Scintillation Array.
-To illustrate the disparity between the lifetime of the TITAN system and its value , we have plotted major prizes won by TITAN users in radio astronomy, as compared to TITAN's lifespan, in Figure \ref{fig:titan-awards}.
-Although a significant investment, both capital, as well as engineering and development, was required, TITAN's ten-year lifespan and high-impact and long-lasting contributions make its relative science value exceptional.
+Many of the people who designed, programmed for, and used, TITAN were or became leaders of their fields, bringing rewards (both financial and reputational) to their institutions in the subsequent decades; thus TITAN provided a TVO that far outweighed cost of purchasing, developing, and running the system.
+There is a significant ``long tail" to TITAN's value, exemplified by Dame Jocelyn Bell Burnell's receipt of the Royal Society Royal Medal in 2015, and the Special Breakthrough Prize in Physics (2018), both of which specifically cite her work on pulsars.
+To illustrate the disparity between the lifetime of the TITAN system and its value, we have plotted major prizes won by TITAN users in radio astronomy, as compared to TITAN's lifespan, in Figure \ref{fig:titan-awards}.